 Sky Bistro is a unique dining experience to Banff National Park that incorporates an adventure at the Banff Gondola.
 Starting at the base of Sulphur Mountain, visitors ride the gondola up to the peak where they are greeted with a multi-level interpretive experience that features a theatre, Parks Canada ecology exhibit, gift shops, a rooftop viewing platform, and the boardwalk experience to Samsun Peak.
 Spend your time exploring before having lunch or dinner at Sky Bistro while overlooking the surrounding mountain peaks.
 Tip: go for dinner in the colder months when the sun sets early, and witness a Rocky Mountain sunset from the top of Sulphur Mountain through the floor to ceiling windows in the restaurant.

 2. Three Ravens Restaurant and Wine Bar

-Rated one of three Banff restaurants in Open Table's Top 100 restaurants in Canada, Three Ravens Restaurant consistently ranks as one of Banff's top restaurants as well.
+One of three Banff restaurants featured in Open Table's Top 100 restaurants in Canada, Three Ravens Restaurant consistently ranks as one of Banff's top restaurants as well.
 Elegant fine dining with exceptional service in a small setting provides an experience that one would expect in a downtown high-end restaurant except in the heart of the Canadian Rockies.
 Another restaurant with floor to ceiling windows, Three Ravens overlooks the western Bow Valley from its location up on Tunnel Mountain.
 Nestled away at Banff Centre for Arts and Creativity, Three Ravens is the perfect way to compliment a performance at Banff Centre.
 Check out their event listings and plan your dining experience around a show.